Share what kind of mom you are!

 5. Drying Dishes

-Your toddler, as well as mine, can help set the dinner table.
-She knows we typically have four people at the table and places the napkins around the table.
-Sometimes she leaves extras, which is helpful in the case of spills.
-But she is participating in the family dinner routine.
+Your toddler can help set the dinner table.
+Mine knows we typically have four people at the table and places the napkins in front of the chairs.
+Sometimes she leaves extras, which is helpful in the case of spills!
+She loves participating in the family dinner routine.
 She can also place the forks and spoons when we give her the correct amount.

 In our house, regardless of who went to purchase the groceries, everyone removes them from the car and helps put them away.
-Now my toddler cannot possibly lift the same amount my teenager can, but she is still given light groceries to take into the house.
+My toddler can’t lift the same amount as my big kid, but she is still given toilet paper, boxes of crackers, and other light items to carry in.
 She has her own shelf in the pantry which she helps to stock.
 That shelf, along with a drawer in the fridge, allows her some independence if she is hungry and wants to get food herself.

-Regardless of what will work in your home, simplicity is key with toddlers along with a healthy dose of patience and a teachable spirit.
-When I remember I am helping her become responsible and independent (not perfect), I breathe much easier.
-Instead of noticing that I have a purple toddler fork at my spot at the table, I notice she remembered that I love the color purple.
+Remember, simplicity is key with toddlers.
+And you’ll need a healthy dose of patience.
+When I remind myself I am helping her become responsible and independent (not perfect), I breathe much easier.
+Instead of noticing that I have a purple toddler fork at my spot at the table, I notice she remembered that I love the color purple!

 What’s the key to teaching toddlers to help around the house?